My Research:

 PhD Student - University of British Columbia - School of Community & Regional Planning (SCARP)

-How nature-based/alternative coastal adaptation projects (e.g. living dikes, multi-functional dikes, blue-green infrastructure) can support coastal fish species, habitat restoration and Indigenous food sovereignty.
+- How can Indigenous-led nature-based and alternative coastal adaptation projects (e.g. living dikes, multi-functional dikes, dam removal, blue-green infrastructure) support riparian habitat restoration and fish?

 Recent presentations